xan105/Achievement-Watcher/README.md

 🚑 Not seeing any notification ?
 Quick fix :
 - try to set your game to Window borderless.
-- try to disable the automatic game rule in focus assistant
+- try to disable the automatic game and fullscreen rule in focus assistant
 - try to set checkIfProcessIsRunning to false in `%appdata%/Achievement Watcher/options.ini`

 Oh and make sure `watchdog.exe` is running.<br />